zachgoll/finance_to_code/log.md

 "standard" of 25 lines per function here at 42.
 Although this requirement has been really frustrating, it has forced me to think precisely and strategically before slapping a bunch of variables in my code.

+### Wednesday July 19

+Spent most of the day refactoring my final project, and running test cases on it.
+Unfortunately, I found a test case that failed late in the day, and was unable to find the error before the deadline tonight.
+It was quite frustrating because I tried to use GDB debugger, but realized that the OS on my Mac couldn't run GDP without modifying the LLDB certificates (whatever that means).
+The test case that failed was when I passed in arguments which had a large size, which caused a seg fault in my program.

+Fortunately, I think I found the problem, but was unable to fix it before the deadline.
+Overall, despite the one extreme test case that failed, I was very pleased with my final project.
+The functionality is solid, and the code is clean.